 The program got its name because the Whites identified the wishes of local children by writing their gift needs on Hallmark greeting cards that featured pictures of angels.
 They placed the cards on a Christmas tree at the mall to allow shoppers to select children to help.
 Thanks to the Whites, who were assigned by The Army to the Lynchburg area at the time, more than 700 children had a brighter Christmas that first year.

-2. Return your new, unwrapped gifts along with their Angel Tag or Angel Code to the Kroc Center
+3. Return your new, unwrapped gifts along with your Angel Tag or Angel Code to the Kroc Center by November 30th.

 There are many ways to make this an exciting event for your team: bring posters, decorate Christmas hats or sweaters, sing carols or bring your instruments to get holiday shoppers in the Christmas Spirit.
 Get creative!
 We’ll provide all of your supplies and drop them off at your location for your shift!

-For more information on how to match call John Sebby, Salvation Army Development Director, at 706.434.3177 or email firstname.lastname@example.org.
+For more information call Derek Dugan, Salvation Army Development Director, at 706.922.8369 or email firstname.lastname@example.org.